simon-mo/vllm-community-dashboard/docs/perf.md

 # CI Benchmark

-This is the performance benchmark for [vllm github repo](https://github.com/vllm-project/vllm).
+This is the performance benchmark for [vllm github repo](https://github.com/vllm-project/vllm) This benchmark is facing towards developers.

 # Hardware
 Please select a hardware.
 All plots down below will only show results of the selected hardware (more hardware is coming).